-The Most Important Google Algorithm Updates (2019 to 2022)
+The Most Important Google Algorithm Updates From 2019 to the Present

 Search engine optimization (SEO) experts need to watch Google's search algorithm updates.
 Constant research helps them stay on page one.